RyanHansz/ECE-Reporter-Help-Content/docs/Data requirements/data-requirements.markdown

 ## Initial data collection period
 The data collection period begins July 1, 2020 and continues through December 31, 2020.

-## Initial Data submission deadline
+## Initial data submission deadline
 You must submit your data to OEC by 03/05/2021.

 ## Enrollments to include